thomykay/dhbw-projectmanagement1/lesson 210 - teams and patterns/lesson 210 - slides.md

 ## More on evaluation

-* We'll do a final sprint review, 7min/12min per team
+* We'll do a final sprint review
-* Make visible/transparent
+* use WebEngineering Guidelines
+* Furthermore, make tangible
-  * What did you achieve in the sprint, overall?
+  * What did you achieve produc-wise?
   * How did you interact, live the roles?
   * How did you use/establish tools and processes?
   * How did you live the Agile values and principles?
-  * The state of the product, potential value
 * Consider **artifacts** and how you've used them
   * Team Agreements, DoD
   * **Discovery**: Product Vision, Hypotheses, Tests, Surveys, Prototypes, User Interviews